edwintorok/xen/tools/ocaml/test/core/README.md

     aren't usable for development (they are not incremental and lack LSP support).
     For now version 2.1, although that may be bumped to 2.7 in the future after updating the CI.

+    * Dune virtual libraries are not used because they prevent inlining from working, and they may require a newer version of Dune

 * Be careful that the test code may or may not run in a Xen VM, do not start using its xenstore by default, unless explicitly requested on the cmdline